-In place of soy sauce or tamari I use coconut aminos.
-It is also fermented but is more mild and much less salty than soy sauce which I find to be too overpowering.
+- In place of soy sauce or tamari, I use coconut aminos.
+It is also fermented but is more mild and much less salty than soy sauce.
+I find soy sauce to be too overpowering in some recipes.
 Only add the salt called for in the recipe if you use coconut aminos.
 Soy sauce and tamari (even the low-sodium ones) will add enough salt on their own.

-Be sure that you use toasted sesame oil.
-Regular sesame oil has very little flavor but the toasted kind is amazing!
+- Be sure that you use toasted sesame oil.
+Regular sesame oil has very little flavor but the toasted kind is amazingly fragrant and flavorful!